akifulmohaimin/W26_4495_S3_AkifulM/README.md

 ## Project Overview

-This project implements a patient-centered Clinical Decision Support System (CDSS) designed to help non-clinical users understand potential disease risk indicators from medical reports.
+The Clinical Decision Support System (CDSS) is a medical intelligence prototype that bridges the gap between raw laboratory data and patient understanding.
+The system provides a secure, end-to-end pipeline that ingests medical reports (PDF/JPG/PNG), extracts critical health indicators using Optical Character Recognition (OCR), and applies a rule-based risk engine to generate preliminary health insights.

 The system:
 - Accepts PDF lab reports (text-based and scanned)